Some Gifts In Life Are Wrapped In Very Strange Packages

 Dorothy loved nature and brought her kids to explore the woods and the beaches.
-Every summer they would create a zoo, which the neighborhood kids looked forward to.
-If there was a sick puppy, abandon bunny, bird, or stray cat our house was considered the neighborhood veterinarian.
-There was always a shoe box and eye drop held in reserve for the next patient who might need care.
+Every summer they would create a zoo and the neighborhood kids loved it.
+If there was a sick puppy, abandoned animal, or stray cat; our house was considered the neighborhood hospital.
+We always had a shoebox and an eyedropper in reserve for the next patient in need of care.

 The Mother Behind The Movement